uisneach/uisneach.github.io/source/_posts/The-Song-of-Lugh.md

 <img src="DIDIU.png" alt="" class="same-size" />

-One must be an Old Irish scholar to correctly fill in these gaps with the appropriate words, which is why I will be studying Stokes' methods used in previous sections of this text.
+One must be an Old Irish scholar to correctly fill in these gaps with the appropriate words, which is why I resolve my uncertainties through Stokes' methods used in previous sections of this text.

 ### Reading Letters

-A reader should also note that in this script, a letter may consist on many strokes, but the initial stroke of a letter is designated by a wedge or triangular stroke: if a downward stroke does not have this wedge, it is not a new letter.
+A reader should also note that in this script, a letter may consist on many strokes, but the initial stroke of a letter is designated by a wedge or triangular stroke (a serif): if a downward stroke does not have this serif, it is not a new letter.
 See how we can differentiate between the M and N in this word "FOMNAI":

 <img src="FOMNAI.png" alt="" class="free-image" />

-Despite there being five near-identical downward strokes in the middle of this word, the upper wedges differentiate letter-initial strokes from strokes that continue a letter.
+Despite there being five near-identical downward strokes in the middle of this word, the upper serifs differentiate letter-initial strokes from strokes that continue a letter.

 <img src="FOMNAI_CIRCLED.png" alt="" class="free-image" />

-The one exception is the letter U, in which both downstrokes contain a wedge marker.
+The one exception is the letter U, in which both downstrokes contain a serif.
 See here the word "LUG", in which the L and U collectively have three wedges:

 <img src="LUG.png" alt="" class="half-image" />

-But sometimes the scribe writes too fast and his Us slide across the folio appearing like a different glyph.
+But sometimes the scribe writes too quickly and his U's slide across the folio appearing like a different glyph.
 Here is the word "TUATH" with a speedily-written U and a lenited T marked with a dot.

 <img src="TUATH.png" alt="" class="half-image" />